Dietetic Internship

 Yes, our program participates in DICAS.

-YES, you must take the GRE to apply to the graduate admissions office.
+No, the GRE is not required to apply to the graduate admissions office.

 Students have reapplied a second time to our program and have been accepted.
 If you do not receive an internship, the best advice is to contact the program director and discuss your application materials.
 General advice - improve your application by obtaining work experience, receiving stronger recommendations, reassess your personal statement and revise as needed, or broaden your pool of programs that better match your profile.